prishaanand/Minimal-Theme/README.md

 # Minimal Theme

+**Utilized this theme as a template to create my Java Lab Reports website, using github pages.***

 [Demo the Theme](http://orderedlist.github.com/minimal/)

 This is the raw HTML and styles that are used for the *minimal* theme on [GitHub Pages](http://pages.github.com/).